ybbus/jsonrpc/README.md

-# jsonrpc-http
+# jsonrpc
-A simple go implementation of json rpc over http
+A simple go implementation of json-rpc over http.